JosephRob/groupProject/README.md

 For instruction use help.

 how to use cients:
+login with account test,test or register a new account then pick from avalible servers

 tictactoe:
 Once two people enter the game they can play tictactoe.
 If an extra person tries to enter they will be bocked.